satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 to clarify points, resolve ambiguities, receive open collegial advice, attract feedback from people well outside of the authors' disciplines, and situate the discussion in the larger scientific community.
-Because each reviewer's feedback can be focused on his or her specialty or area of interest, there is less burden placed on any one reviewer, enabling a more comprehensive and timely review.
-In any complex software project, there are specialists who focus on certain components of the software.
+Because each reviewer's feedback can be focused on portions of the article that reflect the reviewer’s specialty or area of interest, there is less burden placed on any one reviewer, enabling a more comprehensive and timely review.
-However, code review is not limited to specialists.
-When multiple pairs of eyes look at code, the code improves, bugs are caught, and all participants are encouraged to write better code.

 In case there is a fear of disclosure prior to publication\ :sup:``[2] <#ftnt2>`_`\  or of an overwhelming amount of